-It will easily be comprehended, therefore, that as the period approached when they might reasonably look for the return of François, if he should return at all, the nervous anxiety of the officers became more and more developed.
-Upwards of a week had elapsed since the departure of their friends; and already, for the last day or two, their impatience had led them, at early dawn, and with leating hearts, to that quarter of the rampart which overlooked the eastern extremity of Hog Island.
+It will easily be comprehended, therefore, that as the period approached when they might reasonably look for the return of Francois, if he should return at all, the nervous anxiety of the officers became more and more developed.
+Upwards of a week had elapsed since the departure of their friends, and already, for the last day or two, their impatience had led them at early dawn and with beating hearts to that quarter of the rampart which overlooked the eastern extremity of Hog Island.
 Hitherto, however, their eager watching had been in vain.
-As far as our recollection of the Canadian tradition of this story serves us, it must have been on the fourth night after the final discomfiture of the plans of Ponteac, and the tenth from the departure of the adventurers, that the officers were assembled in the mess-room, partaking of the scanty and frugal support to which their long confinement had reduced them.
-The subject of their conversation, as it was ever of their n .
-6 .
-6 .
-6 .
-7 .
+As far as our recollection of the Canadian tradition of this story serves us, it must have been on the fourth night after the final discomfiture of the plans of Pontiac, and the tenth from the departure of the adventurers, that the officers were assembled in the mess-room, partaking of the scanty and frugal supper to which their long confinement had reduced them.
+The subject of their conversation, as it was ever of their thoughts, was the probable fate of their companions; and many and various, although all equally melancholy, were the conjectures offered as to the result.
+There was on the countenance of each that deep and fixed expression of gloom which, vas passed a state of ubt.
+The e of their ut in the hope of time to the threatdegree, if the story from his ngaged in had all so arent that it still, so r navigalay their eventually possibly nger that gained by afforded might be uncertain ay in the to which ficient to by land, n ground ed on the enturers, the last if it did not indicate any unmanliness of despair, tole least that hope was nearly extinct; but more especi was this remarkable in the young but sadly alte Charles De Haldimar, who, with a vacant eye and a occupied manner, seemed wholly abstracted from scene before him.